 If you’ve been arrested or accused of Risk of Injury in Connecticut, you can expect the Department of Children and Families to launch a full investigation.
 DCF will investigate you even if you have no children, or if the children allegedly at risk were under your care.
 It’s important to always remember that you have the right to an attorney during the investigation process, and don’t need to speak to a DCF worker without an attorney present.
 DCF can also petition the court to remove your child from your home if the department believes your child is at risk of imminent harm.
 Read more about DCF investigations here.

 If you’re a daycare owner and are currently being investigated by police or DCF, you can expect the Connecticut Office of Early Childhood (OEC) to be alerted to the allegations against you.
 OEC will launch an investigation of their own, and may shut down your daycare immediately pending the results of the investigation.
 Call an experienced attorney if you’re currently being investigated to learn how you can fight the OEC investigation and protect your license.

 If you are accused of Risk of Injury to a Child, whether as a parent or a childcare worker, contact an experienced Connecticut criminal defense attorney today to learn how you can avoid a criminal conviction and protect yourself from a DCF investigation.
-The attorneys at Mark Sherman Law have experience defending all aspects of Risk of Injury allegations, from protecting you daycare license to defending your case in criminal case.
-Click here to read hundreds of certified reviews from previous satisfied clients on Avvo.com, and call our team of attorneys today at (203) 358-4700.
+The attorneys at Mark Sherman Law have experience defending all aspects of Risk of Injury allegations, from protecting your daycare license to defending your case in a criminal case.
+Click here to read hundreds of certified reviews from previous satisfied clients on Avvo.com, and call our team of attorneys today.